Honors Program Staff

 Ms. Garner can answer questions regarding: The Honors Program, General Advising, Honors Professional Development, Honors Ambassadors, The Washington Center Internship, Study Abroad in Lancaster England, Honors Internship Credit, and Prestigious Scholarships

-Dr. Melissa Johnson, Assistant Director, Advisor
+Dr. Melissa Johnson, Associate Director, Advisor

 Dr. Melissa Johnson received a B.A. in Classical Studies and History and an M.Ed. in Higher Education Administration from The University of North Carolina at Greensboro where she was a Katherine Smith Reynolds Merit Scholar and Phi Beta Kappa initiate.
 She earned her Ph.D. in Educational Technology from the University of Florida.
 Her dissertation focused on the online teaching experiences of honors instructors across the country.